NikkelM/Game-Pass-API/README.md

 If you would like to know the Steam App ID's for the games you own on Steam, Epic Games or GOG, you can use the [Steam App ID Finder](https://github.com/NikkelM/Steam-App-ID-Finder) to do just that.

-You can then use the [Notion Steam API Integration](https://github.com/NikkelM/Notion-Steam-API-Integration) to automatically add information about those games to you Notion database.
+You can then use the [Notion Steam API Integration](https://github.com/NikkelM/Notion-Steam-API-Integration) to automatically add information about those games to your Notion database.

 Alternatively, you can use the [JSON to Notion](https://github.com/NikkelM/JSON-to-Notion) tool to directly create a new page in your Notion database for each game extracted using the Game Pass API - this tool works with any kind of JSON file!